mathemakitten/zero-shot-evaluation-tests/README.md

 * Setup deep learning VM setup with Pytorch
 * `conda install mpi4py` but not `pip install mpi4py`
 * NCCL backend, not MPI.
-* CPU memory for 6.7B peaking around ~50GB (makes sense as `transformers` uses 2x the model size to load into memory)
+* `transformers` uses 2x the model size to load into memory
+  * CPU memory for 6.7B peaks around 50 GB
+  * CPU memory for 13B peaks around 92 GB of memory